row-huh/time-ventures/README.md

 ### Youtube
-You can also check out the demo at youtube at this link: https://youtu.be/2ck6IDWG4Kc
+You can also check out the demo on YouTube at this link: https://youtu.be/2ck6IDWG4Kc

 ## How to Play
 To play the game, simply run the main.py file in a Python environment.
 The game will prompt you with different options and scenarios, and you'll need to input your choice to progress through the game.
-The flow of game depends on the choices you input
+The flow of the game depends on the choices you input

 ## Requirements
 To run the game, you need to have Python installed on your system.
 The game was created using Python 3, so make sure you have a compatible version installed.
-No third party libraries or API's were used in this project so it should be able to run completely fine on its own with python only
+No third-party libraries or APIs were used in this project so it should be able to run completely fine on its own with python only

 ## File Structure
 The game consists of the following files: